mesosphere-backup/training/dcos-bootcamp-04-2016/dcos/README.md

-# Mesos and Marathon 101
+# DCOS

+Architecture, system components and services.

+## Using Marathon in DCOS

 Keep https://mesosphere.github.io/marathon/docs/ open in a browser, you'll need it.

-## Install Marathon

-Since Marathon is installed by default on DCOS this is a NOP.

-## Launch apps via the Marathon UI
+### Launching apps via the  UI

 - Got to DCOS dashboard and click on the Marathon service
 - In the Marathon UI